 U.S. District Judge, Susan Illston, found that Thomas assisted in filling at least 25 fraudulent asylum applications.
 Judge Illston emphasized the need for deterrence for crimes of this matter.
 She stated, “I find these to be very serious crimes.
 The asylum system is such a precious system we have and if it’s abused in the way that it was abused here, then it won’t be used anymore and we won’t have it.
 This case is really damaging to the immigration system that we have in place.”
 The defendant starts her sentencing on September 4, 2015, and was also sentenced to a three-year period of supervised release.

-If you or anyone you know needs help with fraudulent asylum applications or needs help understanding how to apply for an asylum application, do not hesitate to call US Immigration Bonds & Insurance Services, Inc. We will ensure that the steps you take for you or a loved one in the immigration process, are legal, safe, and properly managed.
+If you or anyone you know needs help with fraudulent asylum applications or needs help understanding how to apply for an asylum application, do not hesitate to call US Immigration Bonds & Insurance Services, Inc. Our immigration bond company will ensure that the steps you take for you or a loved one in the immigration process, are legal, safe, and properly managed.